The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 And then she can tell us why Vladimir Putin is a corrupt man.

-If because of this, you know, I'm uh you know me, folks.
+You know, I'm, you know me, folks.

-I mean, I'm all for capitalism and capitalists have no shame in how much money they earn, especially those who made their fortune thanks to their time as president.
+I mean, I'm all for capitalism, and capitalists have no shame in how much money they earn, especially those who made their fortune thanks to their time as president.

-Um, just how much of the Clintons earned.
+Just how much of the Clintons earned?

-I mean, it's a hundred million.
+I mean, it's $100 million.

 Why shouldn't we know that?

-There was a devastating report in the New York Times yesterday, very long by Don Van Netta Jr., uncovering some of the donors to the Clinton library and massage parlor.
+There was a devastating report in the New York Times yesterday, very long by Don Van Netta Jr., uncovering some of the donors to the Clinton Library and Massage Parlor.

 And one of these guys donated something 31.

-Who who donates 31,300,000?
+Who donates $31,300,000?

-Is anybody ever donated 31,300,000 to you, Brian?
+Has anybody ever donated $31,300,000 to you, Brian?

-How about you, Snerdly?
+How about you, Snerdley?

 They haven't to me either.